 The launch of the iPhone App store back in the day hardly created any spectacle.
 Few could understand just how revolutionary this technology was.
 It took only four years for everyone to see how much its technology has firmly rooted itself into the software industry.
 The app craze has now spread far beyond regular cell phones.
-This is where apps for PC argument comes about.

 The app store seems to be taking over regular desktop PCs.
 Back in January 2011, Apple launched the Mac App Store.
 Today the Mac App store has experienced over hundreds of millions of downloads.
 Microsoft too joined the fray with the launch of the Windows store.
 This happened lust after Windows 8 was launched and acts as its centralized location for tablet and desktop apps.

 To figure out the impact of app stores on emerging desktop software, you need not go far.
 A simple conversation with research analytic firms and software makers will reveal a ton.
 A good number of developers are ecstatic of the ease in distribution and streamlined billing system provided by app stores.
 Despite the new advancements, the app stores have special challenges unique to desktops, and others affecting smartphones.

 From an overview, both Desktop and Mobile Apps work in the same principle.
 They both carry a small footprint, run on single-use programs, and their developers can easily write off desktop apps.
 Going by opinions from developers across the board, fully-featured software has a long way to go and will remain present in desktop app stores.

 Other industry experts believe that limitations in smartphone apps are directly attributed to technical limitations arising from weak processing power and low storage.
 The more capable devices, running on powerful microprocessors and memory, shall power even better apps.